sarthaknimbalkar/Diabetic-Retinopathy/README.md

 ## Features
 - **User Authentication:** Users can sign up and log in using Flask-Login.
 - **Form Submission:** Authenticated users can submit a form with details about their condition.
-- **Image Upload and Prediction:** Users can upload retinal images, which are processed and analyzed by a pre-trained DenseNet121 model to predict the severity of DR.
+- **Image Upload and Prediction:** Users can upload retinal images, which are processed and analyzed by pre-trained DenseNet121, DenseNet201, and InceptionV3 models to predict the severity of DR.
 - **Model:** The model predicts the severity level of DR, categorized as "No DR", "Mild", "Moderate", "Severe", or "Proliferative DR".

 ## Installation